 To introduce the student to the theory, techniques and methods of laboratory and library research.
 Open only to Senior Physics students.
 Fall, Spring.

 4103.
-Advanced Modern Physics.
+Modern Physics

-A continuation of PHYS 3004; an intermediate course in atomic, nuclear and solid-state physics.
-Prerequisite: PHYS 3004.
+A continuation of PHYS 3004; an intermediate course with overviews of quantum theory and its application to atomic, nuclear, particle, and solid-state physics.
+Prerequisites: PHYS 3004; MATH 3034.
 On Demand.

 4183.
-Electromagnetic Fields.
+Electricity and Magnetism II.